kaaproject/kaa-rfcs/0002-data-collection-extension/README.md

     This is achieved by request/response pattern as defined per 1/KP.

-- Server should handle different types of data.
+- The server should handle different types of data.
   Different endpoints may send data in a variety of formats.
-Server should know the format to parse the payload.
+The server should know the format to parse the payload.

   Solutions:
   - Use `<format_specifier>` embedded into resource path.